 What are Crowns Made Of?

 Dr. Tatarin uses only the latest, safest, and most durable materials currently available.
 All the crowns we deliver to patients are 100% mercury, metal, and fluoride free.
-We use either Zirconium Oxide or Lithium Disilicate two aesthetic metal-free materials.
+We use either Zirconium Dioxide or Lithium Disilicate two aesthetic metal-free materials.
 Below is a photo of two Zirconium Dioxide Metal-Free Solid Ceramic Crowns.
 They are gorgeous, metal free, and extremely durable.

 What is the Process to Protect a Tooth With a Crown?